CPK isoenzymes test

 - Open heart surgery

-Higher-than-normal CPK-3 levels are usually a sign of muscle injury or muscle stress and may be due to:
+Higher-than-normal CPK-3 levels are most often a sign of muscle injury or muscle stress.
+They may be due to:

 - Crush injuries